Tuesday, 6 March 2012

 Glucosamine is one of several supplements that help rebuild cartilage and restore synovial (joint) fluid.
 These types of supplements may be helpful in preventing disease as well as treating it.
 Note they treat the actual problem, and not just the symptoms.
 They include Glucosamine Sulfate, Glucosamine HCl, Chondroitin Sulfate, Green-Lipped Mussel (Perna Canaliculus, found in products such as Sea Mussel Plus by Food Science of Vermont, also sold as Green Mussel Plus by Mountain Naturals, available at Vitacost and Amazon), Sea Cucumber (such as NutriSea's Vetri-LOX, Sea Jerky and related products), other forms of cartilage (including from food sources, such as chicken necks and bovine trachea), hydrolyzed collagen protein, and the injectables Adequan and Cartrophen (Adequan is used in the US, Cartrophen is used elsewhere).
 These supplements may also work better when they include a small amount of manganese.

 When giving glucosamine and chondroitin for arthritis, start out at high doses: at least 500 mg glucosamine plus 400 mg chondroitin daily for a small dog (up to 25 lbs), 1000/800 mg for a medium-sized dog (25 to 50 lbs), 1500/1200 mg for a large dog (50 to 100 lbs), and 2000/1600 mg for dogs over 100 lbs.
 If you see improvement, you can try backing off to a smaller dosage.
 Some dogs do well on less, some need the higher amount to get relief.
 If you don't see any improvement in four weeks, try a different brand.
 Different dogs seem to respond better to different brands.
 Glucosamine/chondroitin can be given with food.
-There are many arguments about which form of Glucosamine is best.
-I have yet to see anything I find convincing, as most of the arguments are made by commercial companies in support of their own products.
-However, if giving Glucosamine HCl, it should always be combined with Chondroitin Sulfate for better uptake, whereas Glucosamine Sulfate can be given alone.
-It is best if supplements also include Manganese, which can help increase absorption.

 It is unknown whether giving glucosamine helps to prevent arthritis, but there is no harm in doing so.
 If you are looking for plain glucosamine, for a dog not yet in need of anti-inflammatories, the Greyhound Gang rescue organization offers high quality supplements at very low prices, with proceeds going to benefit rescue (they also offer MSM, Vitamin C and other supplements).